Magnetic Flux Response of Non-Hermitian Topological Phases: Classification of flux response in all NH point-gapped symmetry classes

 To study the influence of symmetry allowed perturbations $O$, we rely on degenerate first-order perturbation theory in $\delta$.
 Fixing $O = \tau_0 \sigma_z$ as one symmetry preserving choice under PHS $\bar{U}_{\mathcal{P}} = \tau_z \sigma_y$, we obtain

-Consequently, the EHH for flux tubes in Hermitian class C ($d$ = 2) is gapped, and hosts no zero modes localized at the flux tubes.
+Consequently, the EHH for flux cores in Hermitian class C ($d$ = 2) is gapped, and hosts no zero modes localized at the flux cores.
 This is a consequence of PHS being able to protect only a single state, not two.

 \tocless